tytydraco/yessleep/out/The_deus_noise__the_devils_notes.md

 I am not sure what is happening, but I am the only one to hear that noise, and I don’t understand what’s happening!

-After 2 days it happened again, me and my dad went back from the mall, I put the stuff on the floor and went to shower, before I could even realize- the noise happened again, stronger than ever, crippling, I then decided that I have to learn more about the meaning behind “Asmodeus”.
+After 2 days it happened again, I went back from the mall, put my stuff on the floor and went to take a shower, and before I could even realize- the noise happened again, stronger than ever, crippling, I then decided that I have to learn more about the meaning behind “Asmodeus”.

 It wasn’t like in the movies, there are no wikipedia guides on how to tell a demon to leave you alone.
 That wasn’t a Hollywood movie.
 I couldn’t find the video, I couldn’t find anything about the “deus” noise, all I knew was that I need help.
 I then went to the bathroom to wash my face, and I saw that I was bleeding… from the ears….

-Whatever this noise was, it started to take effect on my body, I washed it off but then the noise came again, and the bleeding was even more intense.
+Whatever that noise was, it started to take effect on my body, I washed it off but then the noise came again, and the bleeding was even more intense.

 Panicking, I went to the ER, they had no idea what happened, I never told them about this, they ran every test and couldn’t find any medical explanation for it.